morphingmachines/RocketTile/README.md

 RocketTile
 =======================
-An simple instance of a RockeTile from the Rocket-Chip generator.
+A simple instance of a RockeTile with an example RoCC accelerator.

 This project uses [playground](https://github.com/morphingmachines/playground.git) as a library. `playground` and this project directories should be at the same level, as shown below.
 ```
   workspace
   |-- playground
   |-- RocketTile
 ```
 Make sure that you have a working [playground](https://github.com/morphingmachines/playground.git) project before proceeding further.
-And donot rename/modify `playground` directory structure.
+Do not rename/modify `playground` directory structure.

 ## Generating Verilog